superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 3. Inline sharing button settings page of Super Web Share
 4. Fallback settings page
 5. Appearance page settings
-6. Fallback on the desktop with social media platforms like WhatsApp, Twitter, Facebook and LinkedIn.
+6. Fallback on the desktop with social media platforms like WhatsApp, Twitter, Facebook, and LinkedIn.

 == Changelog ==

+= 2.5.1 =
+Release Date: June 8th, 2024

+Bugfix:
+* Fixed an error where the AMP legacy version is selected

 = 2.5 =
 Release Date: May 31st, 2024